Japanese Cedar (Tree)

 - Sneezing and runny or congested nose

-- Itchy, watery, and red eyes
+- Itchy, watery, red eyes

 - Coughing and throat irritation

-- Skin irritation in some individuals
+- Skin irritation in some people

 Typical Pollination Period